Advisory Board Members.

-Neville Jackson has been with Ricardo for thirty-six years and was appointed Chief Technology and Innovation Officer in 2009.
-He is responsible for future technology strategy, vision and R&D investment priorities for products and services in surface mobility, energy systems and critical resources.
+Neville Jackson has thirty-six years of experience from Ricardo where he was appointed Chief Technology and Innovation Officer in 2009.
+As CTO he was responsible for future technology strategy, vision and R&D investment priorities for products and services in surface mobility, energy systems and critical resources.

 He is the co-ordinator and author of a wide range of technology roadmaps at National and European level, defining the potential, and technology pathways for transport energy, propulsion systems, future vehicle electrical/electronic architectures and digitalisation/virtual product development.
 In 2014, Prof. Jackson was named as one of the 20 most influential engineers in the UK by The Sunday Times & Debrett’s for his work in setting the technology agenda.

 A graduate of Imperial College, London, he is also a visiting Professor at the University of Brighton.
 He Chairs both the UK Advanced Propulsion Centre Advisory Board, and the UK Automotive Council Future R&D Team.
 He is a member of the RAC Foundation Public Policy Committee, a board member and ex chair of the Low Carbon Vehicle Partnership and a member of the steering group for the UK Electric Vehicle Energy Taskforce.
 He also serves as Vice Chair of the European Road Transport Research Advisory Council (ERTRAC) and a member of the Industry Delegation for the European Green Vehicles Initiative (EGVI).
 He is also a Fellow of the UK Royal Academy of Engineering and a Fellow of the US SAE.